ZakariaDjebbes/DzTechly/README.md

     "Token": {
-        "Key": "a string key that is used to create tokens, it should be BIG for security but it can be whatever you want!", "Issuer": "https://localhost:5001 or the address at which you serve the API", "ExpiryInMinutes": 150 Minutes before expiry of the token }
+        "Key": "a string key that is used to create tokens, it should be BIG for security but it can be whatever you want!", "Issuer": "https://localhost:5001 or the address at which you serve the API", "ExpiryInMinutes": 150 (Minutes before expiry of the token, is a number) }
     ```
     * Connection strings, by default the API uses an SQLite database